 You may not even feel this aneurysm growing since there are generally no symptoms of this condition.
 According to the Mayo Clinic, when an aorta ruptures, this intense stabbing back pain may also be accompanied by labored breathing, a loss of consciousness, nausea, trouble swallowing, or signs of a stroke, such as body numbness.

-Recommendation: If you feel this twinge of back pain for more than 20 minutes and it’s accompanied by any of these other symptoms, seek emergency treatment right away.
+The Remedy Rx: If you feel this twinge of back pain for more than 20 minutes and it's accompanied by any of these other symptoms, seek emergency treatment right away.

 You notice blood in your stool